 EU provides €83 million in humanitarian aid to support people in Ukraine and in Moldova

-Today, the Commission is announcing an initial €83 million in humanitarian aid to support the people affected by Russia’s war against Ukraine in 2024.
+Today, the European Commission announced an initial €83 million in humanitarian aid to support the people affected by Russia’s war against Ukraine in 2024.

-Russia’s targeted attacks on Ukraine’s key energy and civilian infrastructure like hospitals, schools and power grids are seriously hampering people’s access to basic services.
-With each new shelling, more and more Ukrainians are left homeless and in need of assistance and shelter in freezing conditions.
-With an estimated 14.6 million people in need of humanitarian aid in Ukraine, this new funding comes at a crucial time.

 Of the €83 million humanitarian funding:

 - €75 million is allocated for humanitarian projects in Ukraine to provide emergency aid including access to basic needs such as shelter, protection services, clean water, education and healthcare.
-At the heart of EU’s humanitarian strategy in Ukraine today is protecting people affected by the war, especially those living close to the frontline areas.
+The special focus will be on protecting people affected by the war, especially those living close to the frontline areas.

 - €8 million is allocated for humanitarian projects in Moldova providing targeted assistance to the most vulnerable, including humanitarian cash assistance for basic needs, protection, and health.

-Including the new funding announced today, the European Commission has allocated in total €926 million for humanitarian aid programmes to help civilians affected by the war in Ukraine since Russia’s invasion in February 2022.
-Of this funding, €860 million has been allocated for humanitarian programmes within Ukraine and €66 million to support refugees who have fled to neighbouring Moldova.
+Including the new funding announced today, the European Commission has allocated €926 million for humanitarian aid programmes to help civilians affected by the war in Ukraine since Russia’s invasion in February 2022.
+Of this funding, €860 million has been disbursed for humanitarian programmes within Ukraine and €66 million to support refugees who have fled to neighbouring Moldova.

-EU humanitarian aid, present in Ukraine since 2014, is running operations all across the country, with a focus on hard-to-reach areas close to the frontline in the eastern and southern regions.
+“In the past two years, Russia has been waging an unjust and unjustifiable war against Ukraine and its people.
+While I commend the resilience and iron will of the Ukrainian people, it is evident that the war has left almost 40% of Ukrainians dependent on humanitarian aid,” said Janez Lenarčič, European Commissioner for Crisis Management.

+He added that the EU would continue to closely monitor evolving needs on the ground in order to react to the most pressing humanitarian challenges.